Theatre in the Round at the Library Theatre: 1958

 • September: The regional media report that whilst Theatre in the Round at the Library Theatre has not replicated the success of the 1957 season, it has still played to 80% houses and been deemed a success.

-• September: Following the conclusion of the summer season on 13 September, the Studio Theatre Ltd embarks on an autumn tour to several venues.
+• September: Following the conclusion of the summer season on 13 September, the Studio Theatre Ltd company embarks on an autumn tour to several venues.

 • In conjunction with the Arts Council of Great Britain, Theatre in the Round at the Library Theatre offers travel subsidises to groups of eight or more travelling to the theatre from outside Scarborough.

 • 15 December: The winter season is launched with Jean Jacques Bernard's Martine.
 The short season will also include David Campton's Ring Of Roses and Valentin Kataev's Squaring The Circle.
-Unlike the inaugural winter season in 1957, which was performed traverse in the library's large concert room, this and the such subsequent winter seasons from 1959 - 1961 tale place in-the-round the Concert Room where the summer seasons take place.

 • December: Stephen Joseph commissions Alan Ayckbourn to write his first professional play after he complains about the quality of the role he is playing in David Campton's Ring Of Roses; for many years the offending play is reported as John Van Druten's Bell, Book & Candle as Ayckbourn did not wish to offend his colleague, Campton.